Boeing SWOT Analysis (2023)

 4. Poor labor management: Boeing has faced labor disputes and unionization efforts, which have impacted productivity, employee morale, and organizational cohesion.

-See also Nike SWOT Analysis
+See also Microsoft SWOT Analysis 2023

 These weaknesses highlight the urgent need for Boeing to address its design and safety concerns, improve supply chain management, diversify its customer base, and strengthen its labor relations to regain its position as a leader in the aerospace industry.